CQCL/hugr/specification/hugr.md

     execute the entire n<sub>1</sub> node before executing parent<sup>i-1</sup>(n<sub>2</sub>).
 (Further recall that
     order+value edges together must be acyclic).
-We record the relationship between the inter-graph value edge and the corresponding order edge via metadata on each edge.
+We record the relationship between the Value edge and the corresponding order edge via metadata on each edge.

     For Static edges this order edge is not required since the source is